 Now, Sally has taken up the matter in writing and has also made a call to her insurance executive for the same.
 The insurance executive has asked Sally for some additional documents and has made sure that she will be receiving her policy bond within 3-4 days.

-At last, Sally receives her policy bond, an email regarding the delivery of the bond and after a few days a text message regarding the delivery.
-Sally never gets around to check her email and so for her, this insurance company has not notified her efficiently about the delivery.
+At last, Sally receives her policy bond, an email regarding the delivery of the bond, and after a few days a text message regarding the delivery.
+Sally never gets around to checking her email and so for her, this insurance company has not notified her efficiently about the delivery.
 Sally also never receives premium renewal notices, although she prefers to get a text since a notice in email is mostly delayed.

 Sally is doubtful about her insurance company and is unhappy with their services and looking to switch her insurance provider.

 Harry meets Sally

 Harry meets Sally and gets to know why Sally is worried.
 Being a good friend Harry suggests Sally switch to her insurance company because he had an excellent experience.
 Sally’s insurance company loses a customer and she is not the only one.

 Sally’s insurance company is spending too much time, money, and effort but is still losing customers.